The Kourtney Kardashian Avacado Pudding Thing

 Lately, I’ve been on the hunt for foods, creams, life hacks, and lotions that will make my skin all glowy and dewy for my wedding, and when I saw Kourtney Kardashian eating that pastel green avocado pudding snack on an episode of KUWTK, I was like, “WhattheHellisthatandhowdoImakeit?!” and Googled it like everyone else.
-You’d be surprised how much shit there is about it on Pinterest.
-I thought I'd found a perfect, clean-eating snack.
+You’d be surprised how much shit there is about this Kardashian blended avocado snack on Pinterest.
+I thought I'd found a perfect, clean-eating meal hack.

 By the way, am I the only one who can’t quite figure out exactly what the parameters of Kourtney Kardashian’s diet are?
 Is she vegan?
 Gluten-free?
 Dairy-free, but eats meat and blends avocados every day?
 Is she a witch?
 Does she just sit around sipping on Scott Disick's tears?
 Can common folk like me afford her diet?
 What are the rules?!
 HALP!